Tartar Remoulade Sauce with Old Bay

 The remoulade sauce originated in France.
 Typically it was a mayo based sauce that contained parsley, chives, chervil and tarragon.
 Probably a few chopped cornichons and some anchovy essence.
 Maybe a chopped hard boiled egg.
 Louisiana remoulade sauce usually had some horseradish and some paprika or tomato paste to make it red.
 Tartar sauce originated in Russia near the Eurasian Steppe.
 It contained capers, lemon juice, pickles and tarragon.
 Maybe some green onion.
 Maybe some celery and even some hard boiled egg.

 I remember having a remoulade sauce in Denmark with french fries.
-Though this was way back in my high school days, I still remember the fries and sauce.
+This was way back in my high school days and I still remember those fries and sauce.
 I remember the person behind the counter putting a potato into a machine, which extruded the potato straight into the hot oil.
 They then served the frites with a soft, flaky salt and a yellow remoulade sauce.
 Seems the Danes like curry or turmeric to flavor and color their remoulade.
 Whatever it was, I was in heaven.

 It isn’t necessary to use Old Bay, but then it would be just a tartar sauce or just a remoulade sauce.
 See what you think.
 Stir it in last.
 I love the salty, celery, tangy-ness it gives.
 It gives a little bite, a feeling of wanting more, in my humble opinion.
 You could also throw in some celery or substitute green onion for the onion.
 So many ways to go and so little time.
 You get the picture.
 Have fun with your remoulade/tartar sauce.
 Hard boil an egg if you want.
 This sauce is good and I just smeared some on a sandwich for lunch.
 It is a way to give anything some extra punch.
 Keep it in your back pocket, because this one is keeper!